-- The Saskatchewan Arts Board offers several grants and awards for individual artists, including a work-in-progress grant with deadlines in March and October.
+- The Saskatchewan Arts Board offers several grants and awards for individual artists.

 - The Yukon provincial government has several funding programs for community arts initiatives–find the outlines of each program on their website, and contact the department for more information on what’s a best fit for you!

 (visit TWUC’s regularly-updated list of writing-related organizations in Canada for more)